petertflem/multiple-file-upload/README.md

 # MultipleFileUpload

-An example multiple file upload implementation in ASP.NET MVC 4.
+An example multiple file upload implementation.
 To see how it can be implemented, look in the examples folder.

 ## General information